jaredhoberock/cuda_graphs_executor_prototypes/README.md

   // we'll launch a single thread at each of these nodes grid_index shape{dim3(1), dim3(1)};

-  // Nodes representing kernel launches are created using bulk_graph_executor::bulk_then_execute,
+  // Nodes representing kernel launches are created using graph_executor::bulk_then_execute,
   // which defines a CUDA kernel launch dependent on another node.

   // Node A is represented with a "kernel_sender".
 This is a sender type which corresponds to a kernel launch.